What is Movember?

 November kicks off a world wide movement, when ordinary men take on the brave task of growing a moustache for charity in a bid to raise awareness about men’s health issues – prostate cancer, testicular cancer and mental health issues powered by The Movember Foundation.

-But where did Movember begin?
+What does Movember mean and where did Movember begin?

 The enthusiasm of the first 30 Mo Bros who pioneered the No-Shave-November and they took it to the next level.
 They decided on supporting the fight against Prostate cancer and got in contact with the Prostate Cancer Foundation of Australia (PCFA) who agreed to accept the funds raised through the 2004 campaign.
 That year 450 Mo Bros in Australia, UK and Spain contributed with AUD 54,000 to the PCFA.

-In 2005 the campaign spread like wildfire with.
+In 2005 the campaign spread like wildfire.
 The guys had a bigger team and a stronger creative campaign called ‘Give Prostate Cancer a Kick in the Arse’.
 Their idea was so popular that they got together 9,315 Mo Bros and raised AUD 1.2 million for the PCFA.
 The 2007 campaign saw 134,171 Mo Bros and Mo Sistas in Australia, New Zealand, the US, Canada, the UK and Spain raise AUD 21.5 million and generate enormous awareness of men’s health issues.

 Since then the Mo Bros and Mo Sistas from all over the world have worked to create this massive global movement known as Movember, being awarded Social Force of the Year award from GQ Australia magazine, getting together 4,027,688 Mo Bros and Mo Sistas since 2003, raising £346 million and funding over 770 men’s health projects.